Salomiairy11/Customer-Sentiment-and-Topic-Analysis-Dashboard/README.md

 ## Project Name: Customer Feedback Analysis Dashboard

-An interactive web-based application built with Streamlit to process customer feedback send via a csv file, cleand and process the reviews, classify sentiment, extract key themes via clustering, and visualize insights using intuitive charts and word clouds.
+The Customer Feedback Analysis Dashboard is an interactive, web-based application built with Streamlit that empowers businesses to analyze and understand customer feedback at scale.
+The dashboard is designed to process customer reviews submitted via CSV files, clean and standardize the text, classify sentiment, extract key themes, and visualize insights intuitively and interactively.

-## Features

-- Upload and analyze customer feedback from CSV files.
-- Automated text preprocessing which includes Clean and normalize text (lowercasing, removing stopwords, punctuation, lemmatization)
-- While training  my original dataset, I handled imbalanced distribution of positive, negative, and neutral reviews using RandomUnderSampler
-- Sentiment classification (Positive / Neutral / Negative) using a pre-trained TF-IDF + Logistic Regression model pipeline.
-- Topic modeling using K-Means clustering on TF-IDF vectors.
+This project demonstrates the end-to-end workflow of a typical text analytics pipeline, including data preprocessing, handling imbalanced datasets, feature extraction, model training, topic extraction, and dashboard visualization.
+It is structured to be modular, allowing easy updates to the preprocessing steps, model, or visualization components without affecting the rest of the system.

+### Detailed Description of Workflow:

+#### Data Upload and Integration
+Users can upload a CSV file containing customer reviews.
+The application supports files with at least 20 rows and requires one text column named `Full_Review`.
+This flexibility allows businesses to analyze data from different sources without extra formatting effort.

+#### Automated Text Preprocessing
+The raw textual data is cleaned and normalized using the preprocessing module.
+This includes:

+- Lowercasing all text to maintain consistency
+- Removing punctuation, numbers, and irrelevant symbols
+- Eliminating stopwords that do not contribute to sentiment or topic detection
+- Lemmatization to reduce words to their base forms

+These steps ensure that the input is standardized and suitable for machine learning models, improving both sentiment classification and topic extraction accuracy.

+#### Handling Imbalanced Datasets
+While training the sentiment model, the original dataset often had an uneven distribution of positive, neutral, and negative reviews.
+This imbalance was addressed using `RandomUnderSampler`, ensuring that the classifier is not biased towards dominant classes and can accurately detect all sentiment types.

+#### Sentiment Classification
+The dashboard uses a pre-trained TF-IDF + Logistic Regression pipeline to classify each review into Positive, Neutral, or Negative categories.
+The TF-IDF vectorizer captures the importance of words in context, while Logistic Regression provides reliable classification.

+#### Topic Modeling / Theme Extraction
+To uncover underlying themes or topics in the reviews, the system applies K-Means clustering on the TF-IDF vectors.
+Each cluster represents a recurring topic or theme, and the top keywords in each cluster are extracted and displayed for easier interpretation.
+This helps businesses quickly identify common concerns, suggestions, or praises.

+#### Interactive Visual Insights
+The dashboard offers multiple visualizations to communicate insights effectively:

-- Visual insights: a) Sentiment Overview: Pie chart showing percentage breakdown of Positive/Neutral/Negative comments.
+- **Sentiment Overview:** Pie chart showing the proportion of positive, neutral, and negative comments.
--                  b) Topic Insights: Bar chart listing top keywords for each theme/topic cluster.
+- **Topic Insights:** Bar chart highlighting top keywords for each detected theme.
-                    c) Feedback Table: Interactive table with original comment, sentiment label, and assigned topic.
+- **Feedback Table:** Interactive table displaying the original review, predicted sentiment, and assigned topic for quick reference.
-                   d)  Word Clouds: Two word clouds—one for the most frequent words in positive comments, one for negative.
+- **Word Clouds:** Two separate word clouds for the most frequent words in positive and negative reviews, giving a visual summary of customer opinions.

+#### Modular and Reusable Architecture
+All preprocessing, model training, and prediction logic are abstracted into dedicated modules.
+This ensures that updates to the model or preprocessing steps can be made independently without affecting the dashboard’s functionality.
+Pretrained models are stored under `/models/`, making deployment faster and reducing computation requirements for end users.

 ## Project Architecture

-LQDIGITALPROJECT
 1. app.py                         # Main Streamlit dashboard application
 2. requirements.txt               # Python dependencies
 3. .gitignore                    # Ignored files (venv)